NordicPlayground/arduino-primo-iot-examples/README.md

 ###### Notes to the tutorial

 1. If you want your device to start Joining by default, without any interaction from the phone after the first configuration.
 Do the following steps:
-    * When you have selected the kit to configure, press the ìEdit default configurationî.
+    * When you have selected the kit to configure, press the ‚ÄúEdit default configuration‚Äù.
 This makes you able to configure which mode to start from after a reset.
-    * Make sure that you select backup mode ìNo changeî when configuring ìConnection Modeî.
+    * Make sure that you select backup mode ‚ÄúNo change‚Äù when configuring ‚ÄúConnection Mode‚Äù.
 This will make it go to Joining mode after any reset (reset is a failure).
-2. If you select ìIdentifyî in the Android application, LED2 will blink (blue) by default for approx. 20 seconds in order to show you which kit you are going to configure.
+2. If you select ‚ÄúIdentify‚Äù in the Android application, LED2 will blink (blue) by default for approx. 20 seconds in order to show you which kit you are going to configure.

 ## The CoAP Server Example